 Panic attacks are sudden extreme episodes of anxiety that can happen out of the blue with no clear trigger.
-They are common with around 10% of people experiencing them during their life.
+They are common with around 1 in 10 people experiencing them during their life.
 During a panic attack, your body has gone into "fight or flight" mode where adrenaline is released into your bloodstream.
 This causes physical changes where your heart starts racing and you’re breathing fast (hyperventilating).

 The adrenaline released during the "fight or flight" mode of a panic attack can cascade into you feeling dizzy, sick, short of breath, and even some sensations like pins and needles.
 You might be sweaty and shaky, you may get a heaviness or tightness in your chest.
 Most frightening of all, you may feel you’re going to die.
 But these are physical symptoms to say that your mind is in distress – panic attacks are not life-threatening even when they feel like it, and it’s important to try to break the cascade before it gets to this awful crescendo of feelings.